-- This is lampshaded in Call of Duty: Black Ops.
+- Used in Call of Duty: Black Ops.
 The achievement/reward for scoring a kill with a tomahawk that you first bounced off a wall or floor — a feat that will almost surely come by accident — is named "I Meant to Do That!"

 - Agatha Heterodyne of Girl Genius delivers the line when the coffee machine she's rebuilding explodes.
 Subverted in that she doesn't even have to use it at all to save face, the crowd of onlookers/helpers cheers at the explosion.
-It's also entirely possible that she really did mean to do that, given her level of sparksanity when inventing and the spark "design process" in general.
+It's also possible that she really did mean to do that, given her level of spark sanity when inventing and the spark "design process" in general.

 - In Exterminatus Now, Virus tells the others about how Eastwood had his ex-girlfriend's new boyfriend put to death on heresy charges.
 Eastwood indignantly defends himself pointing out that the guy actually was a heretic.
 Virus reminds him he didn't find that out until after they had him executed.